ceph-disk: expected systemd unit failures are confusing

 When activating a journal fails and later succeed (or the other way around), one of the two systemd unit is permanently marked as failed.
 This is confusing to the sysadmin who think there is a problem.
 This should be fixed.

-#4 Updated by Loic Dachary over 2 years ago
+#4 Updated by Loic Dachary about 4 years ago

 That would be fine with me (forcing the exit code to always be a success).
 The problem is that it will also hide real errors.
 Some would say that there are so many level of indirections when / if ceph-disk prepare fails that it won't really make a difference (ceph-disk prepare creates a partition -> fires a udev event -> it triggers a systemd unit -> it runs ceph-disk activate fails because the journal is not there yet -> ceph-disk prepare creates the journal partition -> fires a udev event -> it triggers the systemd unit -> it runs ceph-disk activate does the job).